Payday lender Moola facing allegations of irresponsible lending

-Payday lender Moola, which charges interest rates of over 500 per cent per annum, is facing legal action over its lending practices.
+Payday lender Moola has hit back at the decision by the Commerce Commission to take legal action against it, saying it believes its processes for assessing whether a loan is suitable are appropriate and it is confident it is a "best practice operator and socially responsible lender".

-The Commerce Commission is taking Fintech Limited which trades as Moola to the High Court and has alleged the company breached responsible lending practices under the Credit Contracts and Consumer Finance Act 2003.
+The Commerce Commission is taking NZ Fintech Limited, which trades as Moola, to the High Court and has alleged the company breached responsible lending practices under the Credit Contracts and Consumer Finance Act 2003.

 Moola offers short term loans of up to $5000 via its websites moola.co.nz and needcashtoday.co.nz.